codema-dev/projects/gas-line-lengths/README.md

 ## Caveats

 To fully reproduce the pipeline the user must:
-- Have access to `ESB Networks` electricity grid infrastructure files
+- Have access to `Gas Networks Ireland` gas grid infrastructure files
 - Be comfortable enough with the command line to create a conda environment from an `environment.yml` and run the pipeline with `python pipeline.py`

 ## Setup